nnsdev/nns_weather/README.md

 - `rainLevels` Keeps weather type definitions and how much it rains in those, further info in this [native](https://runtime.fivem.net/doc/natives/?_0x643E26EA6E024D92)
 - `weathers` Keeps all weathers in the list and if they are enabled or disabled.
 Set `true` if you want it, `false` to disable them.
 - `windSpeeds` Sets the *maximum* wind speed a weather type can reach, this does not have a top limit
+- ´temperatureRanges` Sets the min and max temperature ranges for each weather. **These are only artificial, GTA does not have temperature related natives**
 - `transitions` Contains a list of all types, and to what weather they can transition to with a "weight", **this needs to be sorted from low to high**, the higher the chance in comparison to the other values in the array, the more likely it is going to be picked.

 ## Client Exports